University Brand Guide

 The “Alternate Seal” is for use on plaques, clothing, gift items, and merchandise.
 Use is restricted for licensed goods.
 Its use is governed by the Office of Trademarks and Licensing.

-C-Paw and Athletics Logos
+Other Marks of the University: the C-Paw and Athletics Logos

 The “C-Paw” and athletics logos are approved for the Department of Athletics and on a case-by-case basis for athletics-related events.